JoshuaGuiritan/JoshuaGuiritan/README.md

 # 👋 Hi, I'm Joshua Guiritan

-I'm a Junior Software Developer specialized in **web development**.
+I'm a Junior Software Developer.
 I really enjoy designing websites and then bringing them to life.
 I also like backend scripting and working with databases for logic and solving problems.
+I’ve started Game Development as part of a startup.

 💬 Hit me up for collaborations!